Tax deduction for parking fines

 However this still raises an issue with regards to fines issued by private parking companies.
 These fines aren't always as a result of a breach of the law and so it may be that these fines are still an allowable business deduction.

 And just an added complication: if the company's employees or directors incur a parking fine in their own name and you decide to reimburse them, then this counts as earnings for the employee/director.
-This means it's an allowable expense for the company but will have to be declared as a taxable benefit in kind with the company paying NIC and the employee/director potentially being liable to additional tax.
+This means a tax deduction for parking fines can be claimed by the company.
+However it will have to be declared as a taxable benefit in kind.
+This means the company will pay NIC and the employee/director will potentially be liable to an additional tax liability.

 If you'd like any other help on what you can and can't claim for business, feel free to get in touch